H34dl3ss/batch_unpack/README.md

 If another target directory is preferred, change "set scriptdir=..." to a path of choice.\
 Processed directories will be moved to a new directory called "done".\
 \
-REM Caution!
+Caution!
 Limited errorhandling!
 Use at own risk!